lrettig/EIPs/EIPS/eip-credible_commitment.md

 Two new constants are introduced: BENEFICIARY_ADDRESS, an Address, and DEVFUND_BLOCK_REWARD, an amount denominated in wei.
 Both are set to zero.

-Beginning with block ISTANBUL_BLOCK_HEIGHT, a coinbase transaction is added to each block minting DEVFUND_BLOCK_REWARD wei and adding it to the balance of BENEFICIARY_ADDRESS.
+Beginning with block ISTANBUL_BLOCK_HEIGHT, DEVFUND_BLOCK_REWARD wei is added to the balance of BENEFICIARY_ADDRESS at each block.

 ## Rationale